mmmanyfold/picture-room-theme/README.md

 	4. Replace everything with updated code and click **Save**.

 - Check the [Staff Picks page](http://pictureroom.mcnallyjacksonstore.com/store/staff-picks) to make sure everything looks right.
+Edit the code if necessary - always edit in Github and then copy paste into Lightspeed to test your changes.

+- Once everything checks out, save the code in Github - scroll to the bottom and enter a descriptive commit message (ie. *update Milah's picks*).
+Then commit changes.

-Edit again if necessary – make sure to include a commit message (ie. *fix typo*)
+- If you need to change anything later on, always make sure to include a commit message (ie. *fix typo*)

 ===========================================================================